upperlinecode/rn-05-stack-navigation/README.md

 ### F. Going back

 1. The `navigation` prop includes other handy methods for navigating our app!
 Let's use one such method to close the confirmation modal.
-In the `ConfirmationModalScreen`, use the `navigation` prop to create an `onPress` function that calls its `goBack` method.
+In the `ConfirmationModalScreen`, create an `onPress` function that calls the `navigation.goBack` method.
 This will cause the app to move back in its history stack.
 Pass this function to the `onPress` prop of the `Button` component in the `ConfirmationModalScreen`.

 <details>
 <summary>Click here for the coded answer</summary>